Arlo Pro vs. Arlo Pro 2 Home Security CamerasBy - 12/02/2018

 - Fire TV, 2nd Gen Fire TV stick, and Fire TV Edition smart TVs

 Using your voice, you can ask Alexa to show a live stream from any of your cameras.
 The feed will broadcast to your connected device.
+You can also ask to view the most recent recorded video clip.

 Second, Arlo works with SmartThings.
 I have a separate article on the integration which you can check out here.